szunami/blog-1/bitvec/2019-05-20-polyglot-projects.md

 #### Jumping Through Hoops and also Tables

-I swiftly gave up and asked Twitter user [@strega-nil] for help, and thankfully she knew what the hell she was doing and showed me some magic.
+I swiftly gave up and asked Twitter user [@strega_nil] for help, and thankfully she knew what the hell she was doing and showed me some magic.

 C++ has some *very* powerful compile-time programming abilities.
 For example, we